Hybrid Type-I and Type-II Leptogenesis in Minimal Renormalizable $\mathrm{SO}(10)$: Numerical Strategy and Benchmark Choice

-We assume thermal initial abundances for both the scalar triplet and the heaviest right-handed neutrino, as ensured by gauge interactions in the early Universe \cite{Hambye2006Gauge}, and a vanishing initial lepton asymmetry.
-Solving the flavour-covariant Boltzmann equations described in Sec.~IV \cite{Abada2006Flavour,Nardi2006Flavour,Garbrecht2011Density}, we find that the observed baryon asymmetry of the Universe is reproduced for triplet and right-handed neutrino masses around \(10^{11}\,\mathrm{GeV}\), moderate washout, and ${\cal O}(1)$ CP-violating phases, in agreement with the measured value \cite{Planck2018}.
+We assume thermal initial abundances for both the scalar triplet and the heaviest right-handed neutrino, ensured by gauge-mediated interactions in the early Universe \cite{Hambye2006Gauge}, and a vanishing initial lepton asymmetry.
+The evolution of the asymmetry is obtained by solving the flavour-covariant Boltzmann equations discussed in Sec.~IV, including explicitly the washout effects induced by inverse decays and scattering processes mediated by the lighter right-handed neutrinos $N_1$ and $N_2$ \cite{Abada2006Flavour,Nardi2006Flavour,Garbrecht2011Density}.

-Importantly, the required quasi-degeneracy between \(M_T\) and \(M_{N_3}\) is not imposed ad hoc, but emerges naturally from the SO(10) structure of the model \cite{Bertolini2013,Malinsky2006}.
-This distinguishes the present framework from conventional resonant leptogenesis scenarios, where mass degeneracies must typically be tuned by hand \cite{Pilaftsis1999,Dev2017}.
+We find that the generated baryon asymmetry is only mildly reduced by the $N_1,N_2$ washout contributions for the hierarchical spectrum considered here, and the observed value $Y_B\simeq 8.7\times10^{-11}$ is reproduced for mass scales around $10^{11}\,\mathrm{GeV}$, moderate washout, and $\mathcal{O}(1)$ CP-violating phases, in agreement with cosmological observations \cite{Planck2018}.

+The quasi-degeneracy between $M_T$ and $M_{N_3}$ is well motivated within renormalizable SO(10) constructions, where both masses originate from common scalar multiplets and can naturally lie at comparable scales \cite{Malinsky2006,BajcSenjanovic}.
+Small mass splittings may arise from the structure of the scalar potential or approximate symmetries, without requiring fine tuning.
+This provides a unified realization of resonant enhancement within a predictive grand unified framework.